-Here are some studies that show research into the presence of SGAs detected within non-target wildlife populations. |
+Here are some studies that show research into ARs detected in non-target wildlife. |

 Studies in the Southeast